State Street says N.Y. authorities probing forex

 Boston-based State Street, which is the largest provider of mutual fund custody and accounting services in the United States, made the disclosure about the New York investigation in its annual report filing with the U.S. Securities and Exchange Commission.

 At issue are the prices custody banks have charged on so-called non-negotiated trades, typically on forex transactions that are less than $1 million.
 Pension funds and U.S. authorities have accused the custody banks of misrepresenting the pricing on the trades.
-The banks have denied any wrongdoing, but they also have changed their practices.
+The banks have denied any wrongdoing, but they also have changed their practices in the marketplace amid the fallout.

-State Street's revenue from non-negotiated trades in 2011 dropped 1 percent year-over-year to about $331 million.
-That compares with total forex revenue of $683 million, which was an increase of 14 percent over the year before.
-Electronic forex trading is not included in those figures.

-In its annual report, State Street said heightened regulatory and media scrutiny of these forex trades could result in pressure on pricing and reduce client volume.
+In its annual report, State Street said heightened regulatory and media scrutiny on these forex trades could result in pressure on pricing and reduce client volume.

 "Some custody clients or their investment managers have elected to change the manner in which they execute foreign exchange with us or have decided not to use our foreign exchange execution methods," State Street said in the filing.